 Since 2000, environmental and design conditions have changed; therefore, the extension project was re-evaluated in a Supplemental Environmental Impact Report (SEIR)/Environmental Assessment (EA).
 The VTA Board of Directors certified the SEIR and approved the project in March 2014.
 FTA approved the project in August 2014.
 Funding has been approved to proceed with design, right-of-way acquisition and utility relocation.
 In June 2016, the VTA Board of Directors approved funding to complete design, acquire right-of-way and relocate utilities.
-Request for proposal (RFP) was issued in August 2017 and the VTA Board awarded conceptual study contract in May 2018.
-Study was completed in June 2019 and is expected to go to VTA Board in September 2019.
+Request for Proposal (RFP) was issued in August 2017 and the VTA Board awarded a conceptual study contract in May 2018.
+Study was completed in June 2019 and recommendation to put the project on hold was approved by VTA Board in September 2019.

-Study was completed and project team recommends placing the Vasona Light Rail Extension and Corridor Improvements program on hold until operating needs warrant reopening the project.
-This recommendation will be presented to VTA Board in September 2019.
+Study was completed and project team recommended placing the Vasona Light Rail Extension and Corridor Improvements program on hold until operating needs warrant reopening the project.
+This recommendation was approved by VTA Board in September 2019.